anytizer/backend.php/readme.md

  * Apply system level flags on all tables.
  * Apply Column comments in each columns, *(compulsory)*.
  * Generate the HTML Code for your database.
- * Write certain sppecific business logic codes to fulfill your requrements.
+ * Write certain specific business logic codes to fulfill your requirements.
  * Theme your website.
  * Done!
  * Modify templates and application as required.